andykee/prtools/docs/index.rst

    use, but different backends may expose additional functionality.
 See the :ref:`backend-specific documentation <backends>` below for more details.

+..
+[1] The Numpy backend is initialized by default when :mod:`prtools` is imported.
+No additional steps are required to use :mod:`prtools` with the Numpy backend.

 Array manipulation
 ------------------